 A music and arts specialist is particularly helpful during various side missions that have to do with music, but he’s being separated from the other time travelers in order to keep him from talking about what he’s seen during A Long, Long Time Ago.

 The turncoat traveler is a survivalist and is most helpful during the events depicted in Where the Wind Comes Sweepin’ Down the Plain.

 This colony being from the Triangulum Galaxy is mainly seen during He Stays a Stranger.

 This psychopath traveler shows her true colors during You Mixed-Up Siciliano.

-This junior engineer is the inventor of the older time travel technology and has multiple issues with ADHD and higher functioning autism.
+Levi, a junior engineer, is the inventor of the older time travel technology.
+Also, he has multiple issues with ADHD and higher functioning autism.

 This refugee from 1969 is first seen in Spring Thaw.